Freedom89/Allstate_kaggle/index.md

 	What do you look for in a potential hire?

 Typical answers would include:

 	* Communication or storytelling skills
 	* Coding proficiency
 	* Learning ability
 	* Passion
 	* And the lists goes on...

-Upon hearing this, the follow-up question would most likely be:
+Upon hearing this, the follow-up question usually most likely be:

 	 How should I demonstrate this to my potential employer?